AGaylord6/HPSC-Fault-Tolerance/FaultInjection/README.md

 `inject_faults.sh`: main script.

-`find_fns.c`: takes in a target VMA, then translates to PFNs by using VA's as indices in `/proc/<PID>/pagemap`.
+`find_pfns.c`: takes in a target VMA, then translates to a list of PFN's that it is mapped to.
+It uses VA's as indices in `/proc/<PID>/pagemap` to find their corresponding PNF.
+All present frames are written to a temporary .txt for further analysis.

 `inject_pfn_faults.c`: takes PFNs from prev step and calls LKM to inject faults into the targeted region.